mozilla/vaani.setup/README.md

 this step is not necessary on Edison.

 - Copy `config/hostapd.conf` to `/etc/hostapd/hostapd.conf`.
 This
-  config file defines the access point name "VaaniSetup".
+  config file defines the access point name "Vaani Setup".
 Edit it if you want to use a different name.
 On Edison `/etc/hostapd/hostapd.conf` alread exists.
 You may want to rename the existing file rather than overwriting it.